ugorsahin/euterpea_codes/README.md

 # euterpea_codes

-The implementation of The Haskell School Of Music book and some developments i have made
+The implementation of The Haskell School Of Music book.

-Please check the book for more information about how to create algorithmic music and also for signal processing and production.
-Haskell gives a lot when it comes to music i believe.
-For signals, an open source project baudline is already on files.
-You can analyze your sound signals visually with it.
+This book is a great source to learn algorithmic music, signal processing and music theory basics.
+Haskell has a talent when it comes to music.
+To analyze sound files, you can try baudline.

 The Haskell School of Music by Paul Hudak www.cs.yale.edu/homes/hudak/Papers/HSoM.pdf Baudline : http://baudline.com/